monogenea/birdsong/README.md

 # Audio classification in R

-Part of the tutorial to be published in my blog [poissonisfish](https://poissonisfish.com).
-Under development!
+Part of the tutorial from my blog [poissonisfish](https://poissonisfish.com/2020/04/05/audio-classification-in-r/).

 ## Instructions

-The MP3 files and an optional metadata CSV file are part of the [xeno-canto](https://www.xeno-canto.org) repository and hosted in the public Kaggle dataset [Bird songs from Europe (xeno-canto)](https://www.kaggle.com/monogenea/birdsongs-from-europe).
+The MP3 files and the optional metadata CSV file are part of the [xeno-canto](https://www.xeno-canto.org) collection and hosted in the public Kaggle dataset [Bird songs from Europe (xeno-canto)](https://www.kaggle.com/monogenea/birdsongs-from-europe).
 Rights to use and share them are listed under the [Terms of Use](https://www.xeno-canto.org/about/terms) page from xeno-canto.

 1. Download, unzip and move `mp3/` from the Kaggle dataset to your GitHub repo clone
-2. Make sure packages listed on top of `0-prepAudio.R` and `1-classAudio.R` are all installed
+2. Make sure all packages listed on top of `0-prepAudio.R` and `1-classAudio.R` are installed
 3. Execute `0-prepAudio.R`
 4. Restart R (recommended) and execute `1-classAudio.R`